ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

-# Moving data and workloads from on premises databases / data warehouses to the Cloud
+# Moving data and workloads from on premises databases / data warehouses to the cloud for more agile analytics

 ## Table of Contents
 - **[Introduction](#architecture)**